spcourse/sp1/modules/numbers/en/primes/index.md

 At the start, keep it simple.
 Use a `for`-loop and `%` (modulo) to determine how many numbers are a divisor of `number`.
 If you keep track of this in the loop (count!), then by the end of the loop you can determine if a number is prime or not.
 Ultimately print the conclusion, like in the example above.

-Tip: You can use the module operator to test for divisibility.
-For example the program below will test if 9 is divisible by 3 (which, of course, is the case):

-    x = 9
-    if x % 3 == 0:
-        print(f'{x} is divisible by 3')

 ## Step 2: check an entire list